 The data is obtained from the Daisy database.
-The signals are sampled in discrete time, with sampling period $T_s = 2 s$, but for transient analysis we will treat them as continuous-time.
-Don't confuse sampling period T_s with the time constant T multiplied by complex argument s!
+The signals are sampled in discrete time with sampling period $T_s = 2 \text{ s}$, but for transient analysis, we will treat them as continuous-time.

 Note: the presence of noise in the data!
 This is virtually always true in identification experiments.